Meet An Adoptable Dog

 What is my personality like: Ida is a bit of a tale of two dogs.
 On one side, Ida is an anxious dog.
 She was surrendered to Carolina Poodle Rescue due to her inability to live in an urban area.
 Ida has always barked at dogs living in the neighborhood.
 She has gone to training, but still barks and growls at strange dogs when on a leash in public settings.
 The last straw was when she got out of her home and attacked a neighbor's dog that was out for a walk.
 On the other side, at home Ida, is a different dog.
 She has lived happily in a home with other dogs.
 She attended doggie daycare and enjoyed the other dogs and was a good companion.

 What Ida really needs is land.... lots of fenced land to run and walk and hike.
 Urban community living is not for this girl.
-Ida needs continued training on manners, especially on jumping up when she meets people.
+Ida needs continued training on manners, especially on jumping up when she meets people and reactivity when she is on a leash.
 She has a generally nervous demeanor so a home with less foot traffic will be better for this girl.

 How do I act when I first meet new people: Friendly